sujankh/sujankh.github.io/_posts/2020-01-18-ycmd-linuxkernel-emacs.md

 ---
-layout: default
----

-# emacs-ycmd for Linux Kernel
+title: "Setup ycmd for Linux Kernel using Emacs"
+date: 2020-01-18
+categories:
+  - blog
+tags:
+  - linux kernel
+  - emacs
+  - ycmd
 ---

 This document will go through my setup for linux kernel code navigation using YCMD for Emacs.

 ## Building YCMD and fetching its dependencies